Jack heard her crying before he'd even reached the door to the house.

 And waited some more.

-And nearly fell off her chair as the Stargate sprung to life.
+nearly fell off her chair as the Stargate sprung to life.

 "Call Hammond!"
 She ordered to whoever was closer.

-The chevrons were locked in and the iris slid shut.
-Sam watched while
+chevrons were locked in and the iris slid shut.
+Sam watched while the computer tried to scan the code coming through.

-*Code recognized: SG-1*
+recognized: SG-1*

 "Yes."
 She whispered to herself, smiling.